A source fragmentation approach to interacting quantum field theory

-214]{Georgi}, \begin{quote}we can use an effective field theory to describe physics at a given energy scale, $E$, to a given accuracy, $\epsilon$, in terms of a quantum field theory with a finite set of parameters.
+214]{Georgi}, \begin{quote}\guillemotleft we can use an effective field theory to describe physics at a given energy scale, $E$, to a given accuracy, $\epsilon$, in terms of a quantum field theory with a finite set of parameters.
 We can formulate the effective field theory without any reference to what goes on at arbitrarily small distances.
 The ``finite set of parameters'' part sounds like old-fashioned renormalizability.
 However, the dependence on the energy scale, $E$, and the accuracy, $\epsilon$, is the new feature of effective field theory.
-It arises because we cannot possibly know, in principle, what is going on at arbitrarily high energies. \end{quote} A free quantum field theory and the subalgebras of free quantum field theories constructed here don't \emph{know} what is going on at arbitrarily small scales, but they do present a model of what {\sl might} be going on at \emph{all} scales, which can be checked and revised as needed when it is found to conflict, as it surely will, with experiment.
+It arises because we cannot possibly know, in principle, what is going on at arbitrarily high energies.\guillemotright \end{quote} A free quantum field theory and the subalgebras of free quantum field theories constructed here don't \emph{know} what is going on at arbitrarily small scales, but they do present explicit well-defined models of what {\sl would} be going on at \emph{all} scales {\sl if} the theory were completely correct (it won't be!), even for measurement statistics at such ludicrously small scales as $10^{-1000}$ meters, which can be checked and revised as needed when it is found to conflict, as it eventually will, with experiment.